Ann Mounsey: Organist

-The mainstay of Ann Mounsey's musical life was as a church organist.
-In 1828, aged 17, she got her first job as a church organist in the London suburb of Clapton, transferred to St. Michael’s Church, Wood Street in 1829, and finally became the organist at St. Vedast’s Church in Foster Lane.
+The mainstay of Mounsey's musical life was as a church organist.
+In 1828, aged 17, she got her first job as a church organist in the London suburb of Clapton, transferred to St. Michael's Church, Wood Street, in 1829, and finally became the organist at St. Vedast's Church in Foster Lane.
 She served in this position for almost 50 years, until her retirement in 1883.

 Honours

 She was elected an associate of the London Philharmonic Society in 1834 and in 1839, she became a member of the Royal Society of Musicians.
 In 1840 she was a founder member of the Society of Female Musicians.

 Works

-Ann Mounsey’s extensive catalogue comprises an oratorio (including The Nativity, Op.
-29 of 1855), cantatas and odes, partsongs, liturgical works, and around 120 songs for solo voice and piano, numerous compositions for piano solo, works for piano with various other solo instruments, and works for organ.
-For an extensive list of Ann Mounsey's works see the link to the Ann Mounsey webpage at Musik und Gender im Internet given in the section 'External Links' below.
+Mounsey's extensive catalogue comprises an oratorio (including The Nativity, Op.
+29, of 1855), cantatas and odes, part songs, liturgical works, and around 120 songs for solo voice and piano, numerous compositions for piano solo, works for piano with various other solo instruments, and works for organ.